Argentine Navy: Maritime Patrol Aircraft Replacement

 In 2019, Argentina was also pursuing the procurement of four P-3C Orion aircraft from US Navy surplus stocks since Argentina's fleet of P-3B's were no longer operational since 2019.
 The package deal was approved in September 2019.
 The US State Department has cleared the transaction of $78.03m to be carried out as part of a foreign military sale.
 It includes the delivery of related equipment and services.
 Argentina will receive four turboprop engines for the aircraft and an additional four turboprop engines.
 It will also receive communications and radar equipment, Infrared/Electro-optic equipment, and aviation life support systems.
 The US will provide spares plus repairs, aircraft depot maintenance, and logistical support.
 Contractors for the deal include Logistic Services International, Lockheed Martin, Rockwell Collins and Eagle Systems.
 These newer Orions will be up to the latest Orion standard, and provide Argentina with a much needed boost in anti-submarine and maritime surveillance missions.

 However, in the aftermath of the inauguration of Alberto Fernández as president in December 2019, the deal appeared to be in limbo with the Navy now apparently considering completing the refurbishment of its older P-3B fleet pending the outcome of further discussions around the P-3C acquisition.
 As of early 2021, it was planned that, after upgrades, the P-3B would be returned to service starting in 2022.
 In December 2022, it was reported that the refurbishment of the P-3B was proceeding slower than anticipated and while a revised delivery date of the first upgraded P-3B had been projected for September 2023, that schedule might now face delays.
 In February 2023 it was reported that Argentina was negotiating with Norway to purchase three or four of its surplus P-3Cs.
 The agreement to purchase four aircraft was signed in October 2023.
 It had been hoped that the aircraft would be delivered in late 2023.
 However, by years end the aircraft had not been delivered due to an Argentine failure to make the required payment.
 In March 2024, it was reported that initial payments had been made.
 Delivery of the first aircraft took place in September 2024, with the remaining aircraft to follow in 2025.
+These timelines were subsequently pushed back and the third of four aircraft began refurbishment in the United States early in 2026 for handover to the Argentine Navy.